 Singapore has four official languages: English, Malay, Mandarin, and Tamil.
 Most Singaporeans speak perfect English, and all major signages around the city are in English.
 That means it is super easy to get around the city.

-And if you are flying into Asia and catching a connecting flight, you will be flying into Singapore Changi Airport, the best airport in the world.
-Singapore has several low-cost carriers that services to many other cities in Asia and it doesn’t cost much to fly within Asia from Singapore.
+If you are flying into Asia and catching a connecting flight, you will be flying into Singapore Changi Airport, the best airport in the world.
+Singapore has several low-cost carriers that service to many other cities in Asia, and it doesn’t cost much to fly within Asia from Singapore.

-So if you are planning a solo trip to Asia, definitely make a stop-over in Singapore and enjoy city life, shopping and authentic local cuisine.
-Even though it is one of the most expensive cities in the world, you can easily see Singapore in 2 days and there are plenty of things to do alone and for free!
+So, if you are planning a solo trip to Asia, make a stop-over in Singapore and enjoy city life, shopping and Michelin hawker cuisine.
+Even though it is one of the most expensive cities in the world, you can easily see Singapore in 2 days and see many things for free.

 But as always, be alert wherever you go and practice safety precautions day and night.
 And if you feel something is wrong, listen to your gut.
 It never lies to you!